-- Pools: Creativity blooms in large outdoor pools with mosaics.
+- Pools: Creativity blooms in large outdoor pools with mosaic tile art.
 You can show off a beautiful design with glass tiles that seem to float just under the surface of the water.
 Alternatively, you can create a lovely pattern that spans the entirety of the pool, which seems to add depth and texture.

-Just about anything you can think of can be spruced up by adding a mosaic feature.
+Just about anything you can think of can be spruced up by adding a mosaic tile art feature.
 It’s also easier to incorporate almost any material, such as gears, coins, marbles, or buttons.

 - Planters: Cover an otherwise plain planter in jewel-toned glass or ceramic tiles to give it a unique look.
 Indoor planters will last longer than anything kept outside.

 - Art: Create a design, pattern, or portrait by using any material on a board, canvas, or other surface.
 You can hang it on your wall, use the wall itself, or any other surface – try a surf board, if you’d like.

 - Stairs: Add a mosaic art to the flat facing side of stairs to add some art to a plain set of stairs.
 They shouldn’t suffer much wear and tear in this spot, so you can use almost any type of tile.

 - Cracks: Fill in the cracks of a pathway with custom-cut tiles.
 This takes the idea of kintsukuroi to another level.
 The Japanese art of repaired pottery can work almost anywhere, and it’s meant to take something that’s broken and making it more beautiful.